TJVering/EDUGraphAPI/README.md

 **DataSyncRecord** data model is used to persistent deltaLinks.

-Below is the log generated by the SyncData WebJob:
+Below is the logs generated by the SyncData WebJob:

 ![](Images/sync-data-web-job-log.png)

 ### Filters

-In the /Infrastructure folder the web project.
+In the **/Infrastructure** folder of the web project.
 There are several FilterAttributes.

 **EduAuthorizeAttribute**